 – We also use and allow certain other companies to use technologies that are similar to cookies (for example pixels and gifs) when we send you emails.

 Sotheby’s uses data about you for the following purposes, as permitted by applicable law:

 – To manage and assure the integrity of our auctions.

-– To fulfill your orders and purchases, facilitate consignments, provide the services, publications, catalogs, and information you request, and manage your account, enquiries and requests and to manage your relationship with us.
+– To fulfill your orders and purchases, facilitate sales or consignments, provide the services, publications, catalogs, and information you request, and manage your account, enquiries and requests and to manage your relationship with us.

 – To send you information about upcoming events and content that you may be interested in.

-– To improve and personalize based on your inferred interests our website and services.
+– To improve and personalize based on your inferred interests from our website and services.

 – To match online ads to your interests, arrange for Sotheby’s and other companies’ ads to reach you after you have left our sites, and help advertisers show you ads that are more relevant to your interests.